2021 Greenhouse Buyers Guide

-With food security being a big concern these days, interest in our Do It Yourself (DIY) greenhouse kits is at an all time high.
-These kits are also super fun projects to do with your family at home since no special tools or experience is required to assemble them.
-There are many factors to consider when buying a greenhouse, such as snow loads in your area, wind and sun exposure.
+With food security being a big concern these days with COVID-19, interest in our Do It Yourself (DIY) greenhouse kits is at an all time high.
+These kits are also super fun projects to do with your family at home during the pandemic, since no special tools or experience is required to assemble them.
+However, there are many factors to consider when buying a greenhouse, such as snow loads in your area, wind and sun exposure.
 These factors can determine if you will need a clear glazed polycarbonate panel, or a light diffusing twin wall panel or a more insulating cover.

 Hobby vs Commercial Greenhouses